 Revealing mistake: When Barbara and Adam are digging up Beetlejuice's grave, you can see that a piece of cardboard states "FRAGILE" or something in small print which is proportional to Barbara and Adam at that time.
 However, the lettering should be ten times larger if the cardboard was proportional to the actual model.
 (00:44:35)

-Continuity: When Otho is calling the spirits of Barbara and Adam to return we see Barbara first, suspended above the table in her wedding gown.
+Continuity mistake: When Otho is calling the spirits of Barbara and Adam to return we see Barbara first, suspended above the table in her wedding gown.
 She "ages" so rapidly during Otho's chant that her skin shrivels and her feet curl up, causing one of her shoes to fall off onto the table.
 A few minutes later we see a long shot of both Barbara and Adam suspended above the table, but her shoes are both on and there is nothing on the table.
+(01:13:30)

-Continuity: The distance between the picture hanging on the wall and the light switch wire often changes through the movie.
+Continuity mistake: The distance between the picture hanging on the wall and the light switch wire often changes through the movie.
 Look at the distance between the two when Adam walks past to throw the spider out of the window.
-When Barbara pokes her head into the room in the following shot to give Adam his present, the picture now hangs right beside the light switch wire
+When Barbara pokes her head into the room in the following shot to give Adam his present, the picture now hangs right beside the light switch wire (00:02:35)Hamster

 Continuity mistake: When Charles is sitting by the window, he picks up a book and starts to look through.
 After he mutters "ah, birdies," he turns to the next page, and on the left page there is just a small paragraph of text at the bottom of the page.
 Yet in the next wide shot there is now another big paragraph of text on the centre of the page.
 It is meant to be the same page, yet it obviously is not.
 (00:27:25)Hamster